Curriculum Overview

 Bowness-on-Solway Primary is a Busy, Exciting School.

-In order to ensure breadth, balance and depth as well as a rich curriculum, we offer children a range of experiences including visitors and specialist teachers.
+In order to ensure breadth, balance and depth as well as a rich curriculum, we offer children a range of experiences including visits and visitors as well as specialist teachers.
 This is in recognition of our remote location and our passion for ensuring that our children have as many prospects as possible despite being relatively isolated.
-For example, Hayley came to provide opportunities for reflection in our prayer spaces as well as the Easter story as an interactive journey.
-The music service brought the Carnival of the Animals and the Mighty Zulu Nation brought drums, singing and dancing.
+For example, Lakeland Ecology provide opportunities for forest and beach school in our woodland and on the shore.

 Although we are a small school, members of staff take responsibility for the different subjects of the National Curriculum.